Olivia P. Stokes: Massachusetts Council of Churches and National Council of Churches

 In 1953, Stokes became Director of the Department of Religious Education of the Massachusetts Council of Churches.
 She was the only black staff member on the Massachusetts Council, and she held a position generally held by white men.
 Upon taking this position, she noted that people thought they had to give up their religion and values in order to work during the summer months.
 She also faced other problems, including miseducation of religious teachings by clergy, under-educated clergy, and black middle class Protestants who hadn't given up on the faith but who had given up on the institutional church.
 To address these issues, she designed and directed an education program for Protestants at resort center churches.
 These programs held classes at hours staggered from workers' schedules to allow workers to not have to give up the religion because of work.
 She also worked with the well-educated and religiously diverse staff—including Greeks, fundamentalist Christians, Pentecostals, liberal Christians, and more—to produce education books to be used in churches.

-During her time working in the Massachusetts Council of Churches, Stokes taught four courses in the Christian ministry program at Harvard, as well as taught as a guest lecturer at Andover Newton Theological School and Boston University.
+During her time working in the Massachusetts Council of Churches, Stokes taught four courses in the Christian ministry program at Harvard University, as well as taught as a guest lecturer at Andover Newton Theological School and Boston University.
 Additionally, she acted as guest consultant in early childhood programs at Tufts University.
 When the president of the Urban League asked her to speak about her work to his board, she saw this opportunity as a chance to prove that black leadership can be as effective as white leadership.
 She pushed for more speaking time to the board, which eventually won her the opportunity to minister in the Massachusetts Senate.
 This marked the first time that a woman had led the prayers at the opening of the senate.

 In 1966, Stokes accepted ordination in the American Baptist Church, after over two decades of refusing ordination invitations because she felt that she had more influence as an educator than as a female minister who would be discriminated against by male clergy.
 After ordination, she resigned her position in the Massachusetts Council of Churches to become the associate director of Urban Education, in the Department of Educational Development at the National Council of Churches.
 In this position, which she held until 1973, Stokes was instrumental in developing the Black Curriculum Resource Center.
 She also organized religious educators across the United States, working with 42 national denominations.
-Last but not least, during the Civil Rights Movement, she assisted both white and black civil rights leaders to connect with each other and with their Christian faith.
+Last but not least, during the civil rights movement, she assisted both white and black civil rights leaders to connect with each other and with their Christian faith.